CLARIAH/virtuoso-quad-log/VIRTUOSO_CONFIG.md

 CheckpointInterval  = 60
 ```
 After making a database checkpoint Virtuoso will start a new transaction log file.
 This will enable the
-quad_logger to read the previous transaction log file and to parse mutations to a corresponding
+quad-logger to read the previous transaction log file and to parse mutations to a corresponding
 ```rdfpatch-{timestamp}``` file, where *timestamp* is the same for both patch and transaction log file.

 In interactive SQL you can find the value of the CheckpointInterval parameter by typing